orionrobots/orionrobots.github.io/content/2007/01/2007-01-18-nxt-the-grabber.md

 The first instruction here in the tutorial (Page 65 in the user guide) has a tricky part of pulling an axle from the axle holes in the bottom of the robot.
 Since these are a bit stiff, it is my recommendation to take the first part with the bushes out, then leaving one bush in the end, use it as a tool to push the other axle out.
 As you push it out of the first beam, you should be able to pull it from the other side easily.
 (See right)

 Keep the parts around - it is only a temporary removal.
-You now have some cable routing fun - I am beginning to get the idea that the cavity behind the [NXT](/wiki/nxt.html "Legos NeXT generation robotics kit") is a good spot, bearing in mind that routing the flat cables from the front there does prop it up some.
+You now have some cable routing fun - I am beginning to get the idea that the cavity behind the [NXT](/wiki/nxt.html "Lego's NeXT generation robotics kit") is a good spot, bearing in mind that routing the flat cables from the front there does prop it up some.
 The slight flexibility of studless builds is actually showing a benefit there.

-Oh - and once you have assembled the subassembly, plug it in before locking it in place.
+Oh - and once you have assembled the sub-assembly, plug it in before locking it in place.
 It is easier that way around.
 I am also not happy with the tightness of its fit against the touch sensor - a lot of strain on the connector (see the two images inset above right).
 Maybe I worry too much, but after years of using RJ plugs and cabling for telephone lines and networking in server rooms, I know that it does go..

 ## Programming with the light sensor